lstruski/SuMC/README.md

 ## Requirements:
 * cmake (3.8 or higher),
 * gcc, g++ (5.4.0 or higher),
-* lapack and blas libraries.
+* lapack, lapacke and blas libraries.

 ## Build